-Uber argued drivers were contractors not workers and had appealed to the Supreme Court after losing three earlier rounds of the fight.
-This was dismissed unanimously by seven justices, including Lord Leggatt, who ruled an original employment tribunal was “entitled to find that the claimant drivers were ‘workers’.”
+Uber argued drivers were contractors not workers, and had appealed to the Supreme Court after losing three earlier rounds of the fight.
+Seven justices dismissed this unanimously, including Lord Leggatt, who ruled that an original employment tribunal was “entitled to find that the claimant drivers were ‘workers’.”

-Chris Neill, Senior Associate at PGMBM, said: “The Supreme Court has laid out in no uncertain terms that Uber, through their exploitative driver contracts, have withheld the applicable protections conferred on their drivers by employment law.”
+Chris Neill, Partner and Chief Legal Officer, said: “The Supreme Court has laid out in no uncertain terms that Uber, through their exploitative driver contracts, have withheld the applicable protections conferred on their drivers by employment law.”

 “We estimate that around 300,000 honest and hard-working Uber drivers have worked under these contracts from June 2015 onwards,” he continued.

 “We believe that these drivers are now entitled to bring action against Uber, and we feel it is imperative that they have the opportunity to do so.”

 We are taking the claim against Uber on a No-Win, No-Fee basis, meaning you will only pay a percentage of the compensation if we are successful with your claim.